mrduhart/mrduhart-posts/_drafts/markdown/take-that-job.md

-> `TODO(mrduhart): Start editing (only copied automatic translation)`

-# Why should you take that job you don't like?
+# Why should you take that job that you don't like?

 <!-- Intro -->

-In 2018 I received a job offer I didn't want to accept.
-The only one among more 50 CVs sent and only 10 interviews.
+Back in 2018, I received a job offer I didn't want to accept.
+It was my only offer after sending more than 50 resumes, which led to just a little more than 10 interviews.

-After giving it a lot of thought, I decided to accept it and now I ask myself: why should you Why should you accept that job you don't like?
+After thinking a lot about it, I decided to accept the offer and now I ask myself this question: Why should you take that job that you don't like?

-These are my seven answers:
+Here are my seven answers:

 <!-- Team -->

-## 1. Because you will learn that you fail together and win together.
+## 1. Cause you'll learn that we win together and we lose together too

-You will learn to be part of a team and to value its diversity.
+You will learn how to be part of a team and how to appreciate its diversity.

-You will begin to recognize and embrace the differences between each member and You will discover that those differences are what make the team strong.
-You will discover that no matter how out of place you feel, you too are an essential part of the team. essential part of the team.
+You will start noticing the differences among team members, and you will accept those.
+You'll find out that such differences make the team stronger.
+That it does not matter how out of place you might feel, you too are an essential part of that team.

-They don't have to be your best friends, but you'll know the importance of moving forward together toward a common goal. together toward a common goal.
-Because you fail together and win together.
+They don't need to be your dearest friends, but you'll learn the importance of moving ahead together towards a common goal.
+Because we lose together and we win together too.

+> `TODO(mrduhart): Continue editing automatic translation after this line.`

 <!-- Leadership -->